Gun violence and gun control in Texas: Political arguments

 Some gun control advocates assert that youth access to guns is attributable to the failure of gun owners, especially parents, to secure their guns properly.
 These advocates favor child access prevention (CAP) laws that require owners to keep their guns locked up and/or hold adult gun owners responsible if a youth accesses a poorly secured gun and causes harm with it.
-Conservatives argue that these laws ignore two facts:
+Those against gun control argue that these laws ignore two facts: